 medications are safe to take while breastfeeding, but always check with your doctor.

-latch on again once you restart breastfeeding.
-Also, talk with your pediatrician if you have nipple pain, low milk supply or any other concerns.
+latch on again once you can restart breastfeeding.
+Do not hesitate to ask for help if you have trouble with feeding, nipple pain, low milk supply, or with any other concerns.

 Your pediatrician is here to help